maritatsuko/what_to_eat/README.md

 **What would have been nice and other comments:**

+* There is quite a lot of empty space on the right-hand side of all the pages, as I planned the design to also fit vertical screens.
 * I do think this was a succesful project and I'll definitely be using the app, maybe even improving it in the future!
 I'd also like to publish this, as the app definitely works best with a community, where everyone can share their favorite meals.
 I'll update on that part once I, or the instructors for next year's course, find a free way to do that :D. Here are some of the features I had planned but didn't make it:

 * Edit posts and comments